Yandex Cloud

 • Apache Kafka® admin user password.

-• Username and path to the public key file for accessing the virtual machine.
-By default, the specified username is ignored in the image that is currently used.
-A user with the ubuntu username is created instead.
+• Username and path to the public key for VM access.
+By default, the pre-configured image ignores the specified username and automatically creates a user named ubuntu.
 Use it to connect to the VM.

 terraform validate